BIDS/2017-01-12-ucb/lessons/git/index.md

 To get started, we'll introduce the concept of a branch.
 Branches work sort of like they sound --- imagine a tree with a big trunk growing upward, with a branch coming out to one side.
 Both the trunk and the branch are growing from the tips (from the apical meristem, for you biologists), so the newest wood is always at the tip of the branch and the tip of the trunk.

 Now, apply this analogy to the development of a file.
-Let's say we're working on `script.py` for some time, and at some point we need to create a version of our analysis that's going to generate output specifically for a seminar presentation.
+Let's say we're working on `script.R` for some time, and at some point we need to create a version of our analysis that's going to generate output specifically for a seminar presentation.
 While we work on adjusting our script for the presentation, we also may want to keep working on the main version of our file, which runs the analysis for our dissertation.
 To do this, we'll create a separate branch for the "presentation version" of our script and allow it to grow, on its own, independently of the trunk.
 At any time, we can switch back and forth between the tip of the branch and the tip of the trunk, depending on whether we want to "add new wood" to the presentation or the dissertation branch.

 Let's walk through this process, which should make the above example more clear.
 First, we can run our `git lg` command again to see where we are.